 Always check for pipelines.
 State law requires you to call 811 at least 72 hours before you plan to dig.
 Your local State One-Call Center will let you know if there are any buried utilities in the area and the utility companies will be notified to identify and clearly mark the location of their lines at no cost to you.

 Be sure to wait the required amount of time for affected utility operators to respond to your request.
 Then, confirm that all affected utility operators have responded to your request and marked underground utilities.
 Use special care when digging around the marks.

 PIPELINE SAFETY AND AWARENESS

 Our goal is to educate the public on steps to take in preventing and responding safely to a pipeline emergency.

 Most pipelines are buried underground.
 Markers are used to indicate the approximate location of pipelines at regular intervals along the pipeline right-of-way.

-Every marker contains the name of the pipeline operator and emergency contact information.
+Every marker contains the name of the pipeline operator, products transported and emergency contact information.
 Markers do not indicate the exact location or depth of the pipeline and pipelines may not always follow a straight line between markers.

 WARNING: PENALTIES FOR DEFACING OR REMOVING A PIPELINE MARKER